-We expanded the scope of our building blocks by extending our platform to external developers through a low-code framework and apps marketplace.
-Our low-code framework and flexible application programming interface allows customers, partners, and external developers to easily create their own building blocks and apps, either for private or public use.
-Developers and app builders can also distribute their building blocks and solutions through our apps marketplace.
-While marketplace vendors have already monetized their apps through third-party payment systems, we recently launched a payment processing system directly from within the platform.
+We expanded the scope of our building blocks by extending our platform to external developers through a no-code and low-code framework and app marketplace.
+Our framework and flexible application programming interface allow customers, partners, and external developers to easily create their own building blocks and apps, either for private or public use, while working with any of our products.
+Developers and app builders can also distribute their building blocks and solutions through our app marketplace.
+Marketplace vendors can choose to monetize their apps through third-party payment systems, or a payment processing system directly from within the platform.
+As of December 31 2023, we had 409 apps in the marketplace and 236 apps collecting payments.